jakemackie/ambience/README.md

-**Ambience Discord Bot**

-Welcome to Ambience, your go-to Discord bot for enhancing focus and productivity with ambient sounds.
-Ambience is part of a small ecosystem, developed alongside a web application, seamlessly integrating resources like ambient sounds sourced from the website.
-Designed to be user-friendly and entirely free, Ambience aims to create a conducive environment for concentration within Discord voice channels.

 ### Features

 -   **Ambient Sounds**: Ambience provides a curated selection of ambient sounds sourced from the companion web application, catering to various preferences for focus enhancement.